A German Immigrant Girl Shares Her Adventure

 I assured him that I would not, and he proceeded,

-"I have sometimes feared that I was not faithful in the performance of my duty to you in the early part of your life.
-You were, as you know, left motherless, and the tenderness I felt for you prevented me frequently from reproving you when it had been better for you if I had been less indulgent.
+"I have sometimes feared that I was not faithful in performing my duty to you early in your life.
+As you know, you were left motherless, and the tenderness I felt for you frequently prevented me from reproving you when it had been better for you if I had been less indulgent.

-When I discovered that you had inherited something of the high spirit possessed by your mother's poor, unfortunate brother Bertrand, I should have seen that it was early and thoroughly subdued.
-But I fear that my love for you has made me blind to my duty.
+When I discovered that you had inherited something of the high spirit your mother's poor, unfortunate brother Bertrand possessed, I should have seen that it was early and thoroughly subdued.
+But I fear my love for you has closed my eyes to my duty.
 If so, may God forgive me ?"

 "Why, father," I said, "you talk as if the whole blame in this trouble between Esmond and myself rested upon me."